cmartin/cmartin.github.io/_posts/2017-08-17-what-is-this-about.md

 This was fun for a while, especially as a child and in school, where I was one of the few *weird ones* who actually liked school.

 But then, at some point, you get a job.
 You learn again for a while, and then it comes down on you : you know mostly everything about your field.
-Not everything, just enough to get how things work, to do a pretty good job and be appreciated by your co-workers.
+Not everything, but enough to get how things work, to do a pretty good job and be appreciated by your co-workers.

 But your brain still wants to learn.
 So you spend endless evenings reading about other jobs, feel it is exciting for a while and then move on to your new interest.